mas-cli/mas/README.md

 If mas is installed:

-- `brew bundle dump` includes installed Mac App Store apps in the generated `Brewfile`.
+- `brew bundle dump` includes installed App Store apps in the generated `Brewfile`.
-- Homebrew Bundle commands will process Mac App Store apps included in a `Brewfile`.
+- Homebrew Bundle commands will process App Store apps included in a `Brewfile`.

 See the [Homebrew Bundle documentation](https://docs.brew.sh/Brew-Bundle-and-Brewfile) for more details.